Services

 The short answer is yes.

 Since 2014, all estate agents in the UK have been obliged to offer a cooling-off period of at least 14 days.
-Is this news to you?
-If so, you may be in luck!
+According to Citizens Advice, it's your legal right to cancel a service you've arranged during this period, for any reason, and get your money back.

 You see, an estate agent's cooling-off period only begins when you are first informed of it.
 So, if you look back in your contract and there's no mention, or what is it isn't very transparent, then cancelling your contract with the agent may actually turn out to be a lot simpler than you imagined.
 In fact, if this is the case the odds are overwhelmingly in your favour.
 Even if it does state so in your contract, but you weren't told of it in person, we'd also advise you give this a go.
 Government legislation dictates that you need to be 'informed' of your right to cancel.